 - Improper drainage systems

 - Areas of pavement with higher susceptibility to breakage

 So, Why Is Crack Sealer So Beneficial And Important?

 - Helps to prevent and stop cracks from growing larger and/or turning into potholes

-- Since crack sealer is a rubber material, it allows for flexibility and movement (necessary to cope with expanding and contracting during winter months)
+- The rubber material allows for flexibility and movement.
+This is necessary to cope with expanding and contracting during winter months

 - Prevents intrusion of water into the base of your asphalt structure